s2s1osaka/RecSysChallenge2019/README.md

 # Getting a submission through a full pipeline
 First, you must place this challenge's dataset in `./data_v2/` folder.
-If you want to make the submission through loading data, pre-precessing, feature-engineering, local-validation, and prediction, you can putting into this command as follow
+You can make the submission through loading data, pre-precessing, feature-engineering, local-validation, and prediction, you put into this command as follow
 ```
 $ python run_all.py
 ```